 How did you go about finding a job in Korea?

-I went to Korea with the English Program in Korea (EPIK), which is modeled on the Japan Exchange and Teaching Program (JET).
+I went to Korea with the English Program in Korea (EPIK), which is modelled on the Japan Exchange and Teaching Program (JET).
 This was a great way to walk into a stable job as they place recruits directly into the government education system.
 I worked first for the Gyeongsangbukdo Provincial Ministry of Education and later for the Seoul Metropolitan Office of Education.
 Regulations on foreigners teaching in Korea are strict but very transparent.
-Notarised copies of degrees (from a Notary Public) and certified copies (from a Justice of the Peace) of criminal background checks as well as an original invitation certificate from the employer are needed to obtain the work visa.
-Upon arrival in Korea the visa is converted to an identification card which also serves as a multiple entry permit.
+Notarised copies of degrees (from a Notary Public) and certified copies (from a Justice of the Peace) of criminal background checks, as well as an original invitation certificate from the employer, are needed to obtain the work visa.
+Upon arrival in Korea, the visa is converted to an identification card which also serves as a multiple entry permit.

 Entering through the government education system via EPIK made all of this very simple.
 Going alone into university teaching or hagwon(학원) teaching would require both more organisation and risk.
 Landing a job in a legal or computer science related field would require much more networking and luck.

 Did you earn a fair wage whilst working as a teacher in Korea?